- Until how old are you eligible to apply?

 - The role of “Senpai” is to provide exchange and support for students, financial support for learning, and provision of networks.
 As a senior in life, you can consult about your career etc. as well.

 - Since it will be a curriculum for 3 years from the start of the assessment period, students who participate in Selection in September 2019 and formally entering April 2020 will be completed at the end of July 2022.

 - What are some career options after completing the curriculum three years?

 - After completing the curriculum of Manai, students may go on to university in Japan, students may go to a university abroad, or become entrepreneurs.

 Manai plans to obtain WASC certification in 2020.
-After approval, Manai’s graduate will be qualified as a global high school graduate, and go on to college to overseas university and advance to AO entrance examination to for Japanese Universities.
+After approval, Manai’s graduate will be qualified as a global high school graduate, and go on to college to overseas university or advance to Japanese Universities.

 - WASC: The Western Association of School and Colleges.
 An organization accrediting schools, headquartered in California, USA.
 Graduates of WASC accredited schools will become WASC accredited graduates.

 - Is it possible to get support for acquisition of high school graduation degree certification exam (former university entrance qualification examination)?